anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: One who gains strength by overcoming obstacles possesses the only strength which can overcome adversity.
+Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light.

-By: Albert Schweitzer
+By: Dorothy Thompson